dataviscourse/tutorials/lectures/lecture-git.md

 * **GitHub Issues**
  Github Issues are a great way to keep track of open tasks and problems.
 Issues can be references and closed from commits.
+* **GitHub Projects**
+Projects are similar to trello and allow you to organize a project with issues but also other, simple cards.
 * **Forking**
  Forking is essentially making use of the distributed nature of git, while having the benefits of a server.
 When you fork a repository you make a clone of someone else's code that you are not allowed to read.
 The repository appears in your github account and you can start editing the code.
-If you think you improved the code, you can send a "pull request" to the original owner.
+If you think you improved the code, you can send a “pull request” to the original owner.
 The owner can then review your code and merge your modifications into his main repository.
 Forking is hence virtually the same as branching, with the exception that it resolves issues with write permissions.

 ### GUI Clients